deepsm007/tools/rh-gitleaks/README.md

 rh-gitleaks-gh-account leaktk
 ```

+**NOTE:** rh-gitleaks-gh-account exits when a 0 exit status even when leaks are
+found.
+This is meant for finding leaks across an account/org rather than
+setting up in a CI pipeline.

 ## Advanced Usage

 The patterns server used by the tool can also be changed by setting the